Aspartame – Does it Affect PD?

 A number of my colleagues who are certified diabetes educators report an apparent anomaly among some of their clients.
 Several diabetic patients who carefully followed their diet and took medications at the proper time, nevertheless had high blood glucose.
 Upon close questioning, they all reported regular use of aspartame, mainly in the form of diet soft drinks.
 When these patients stopped using aspartame, their blood sugar dropped to a normal range.
 One dietitian reports that a patient with high blood sugar and a history of migraine headaches stopped using diet sodas and switched to regular soft drinks.
 His headaches stopped within three weeks; and,

 despite the use of sugary soft drinks, his blood sugars returned to normal.
 While this is not true for all people with diabetes who use aspartame, it’s a good idea to be aware of the possibility.
 This is especially true because there is a high rate of diabetes among people with PD.

-Aspartame and PD
+Aspartame and Parkinson’s disease

 To the best of my knowledge, only a single study has been conducted on aspartame and PD.
 In the study of 18 people with PD, researchers examined its effects on motor fluctuations and concluded: “Aspartame consumption in amounts well in excess of what would be consumed by heavy users of aspartame-sweetened products has no adverse effect on PD patients.”4 However, aspartame was administered only for one day, and in capsule form — a form that is not absorbed in the same way as it is via food.
 Therefore, the study results are not necessarily applicable to people with PD who consume artificially-sweetened foods.